Fly into and out of Lisbon and spend two delightful weeks exploring Central Portugal, Northern Portugal, the Alentejo region and Lisbon.

-Choose one or both of these half-day excursions from Coimbra (also available as private tours if you prefer):
+Choose one of these half-day excursions from Coimbra (also available as private tours if you prefer):

 Option 1: Small group Conimbriga Roman Heritage half day tour

 Visit the ancient site of Conímbriga, which was populated by the Romans around 139 B.C..
 During the rule of Emperor Augusto, Conímbriga grew into a more urban scale including an amphitheater, thermal baths and Roman Forum.
-The most impressive remains of that períod are the domus (manor houses).
-These structures and their decorative mosaics are so well preserved that you will feel like you are travelling back in time!
+The most impressive remains of that períod are the domus (manor houses) with their decorative mosaics.

 Option 2: Small group Schist Villages half day tour